AyanKhanngr/yunikomba/README.md

 ## Getting started

-Start Yunicomba by running the following command.
+Start Yunikomba by running the following command.

 ```
-ruby yunicomba.rb -e production
+ruby yunikomba.rb -e production
 ```

-By default, Yunicomba runs on port 80 and does not implement or require TLS.
+By default, Yunikomba runs on port 80 and does not implement or require TLS.

 ## Endpoints